Hey Christian, Happy Father's Day!

 I think the combination of too much last night

 and too much sugar put him over the edge.

 I let him stay home and sleep it off.

 The Little Nies couldn't wait to get home from church, so they

 could watch Christian open his gifts.

-Jane made Christian a peach cobbler and Ollie helped me peel the potatoes
+and Ollie helped me peel the potatoes while you took a three-hour nap.

-Thank you for being a wonderful father to our five darlings.
+Thank you for being a wonderful father to our five children.

 Then we went to visit my father.
 My namesake!

 We sat on the lawn, and one by one, other siblings